36 Non-Candy Easter Egg Fillers Kids Will Love

 Pencil Sharpener

 Another adored stationery item around our house is the pencil sharpener.
-Although we have an electric one in the school room, kids love to keep little hand held ones in their pencil boxes.
-These rocket ship shaped ones are fun or how about a fruit themed one.
-There’s even a scented eraser. (affiliates)
+Although we have an electric one in the school room, kids love to keep little handheld ones in their pencil boxes.
+These rocket ship shaped ones are fun or a light bulb to remind them how smart they are. (affiliates)

 Stickers

-For teens or tweens who might be past the cute sticker stage, check out one of these water bottle stickers instead (affiliate).
-They will love displaying the modern designs for all to see.
+For teens or tweens who might be past the cute sticker stage, check out one of these Easter waterproof stickers instead. (affiliate).
+They will love displaying modern Easter designs on water bottles or laptops for all to see.

 Photo courtesy of Beaded Perfection (affiliate)